Coming to Georgia Public Broadcasting in Spring 2026

 In this 2025 documentary, we go behind the scenes to see what North Georgia author Jerry Grillo discovered about Hall of Famer Johnny Mize while writing his 2024 biography (https://www.nebraskapress.unl.edu/nebraska/9781496235442/big-cat/).

-One of the greatest hitters in baseball’s golden age (1920s-1950s), Mize was born and raised in tiny Demorest, Georgia, in the northeast Georgia mountains, where he returned to live out his later years.
+One of the celebrated hitters in baseball’s Golden Age (1920s-1950s), Mize was born and raised in tiny Demorest, Georgia, in the northeast Georgia mountains, where he returned to live out his later years.

 Mize spent 15 seasons slugging for the Cardinals, New York Giants, and finally with the New York Yankees, who won a record five straight World Series (1949-1953) with Mize as their ace in the hole—the best pinch hitter in the American League.